Slayer-Saran-2002/Slayer-Saran-2002/README.md

-- :telescope: I’m working as a Electrical Engineer and contributing to frontend and backend for building web applications , AI-ML is my hobby .
+- :telescope: I’m working as a Electrical Engineer and contributing to frontend and backend for building web applications, AI-ML is my hobby .

 - :seedling: Exploring Technical Content Writing.